Nasrullah-Halimi/Database-Design-and-Development/README.md

 The following steps taken to design and implement the database:

-ERD logical model
+ERD logical model;
-An Entity relationship diagram has been devoloped out of the conceptual definition of the situation, refer to "DB ERD.pdf" file for type of relationship built between the entities and attributes.
+An entity relationship diagram (ERD) has been devoloped out of the conceptual definition of the situation, refer to "DB ERD.pdf" file for type of relationship built between the entities and attributes.

-Creating database
+Creating database;
 Based on the ERD the database has been created in Oracle database server envoirnment with the name "DB Define.sql".

-Insert data
+Insert data;
 Inserted some data via command line, the "script.txt" illustrates how SQL command is used to store data.

 Quering data using SQL command line: